adi4comp/Adiboy3112/README.md

 ## Hello Visitors, Welcome to Aditya's Profile &nbsp;

-#### Final Year Electrical Engineering Undergraduate Student IIT Kharagpur

-Hi, I am Aditya Ranjan Jha aka Adiboy.
-I know it is a weird alias but I have been using it for too long to let it go.🙂
+I am Aditya Ranjan Jha (aka adiboy/ARJ).
+I am a first-year doctoral student pursuing research in computer engineering.

-But anyhow that doesn't help you much.
-Does it?
-So here is something about me.

-I love to talk about any topic that doesn't hurt anyone.
-So feel free to reach me for discussion.

-On any random day I would love to be the **Jack of all trades over master of some**.
-So yeah, that's the dream.
+I am interested in learning computer architecture and computer security, but I would like to be part of any discussion that revolves around computer engineering.🙂

+I am lucky to have graduated with the best peers and friends from IIT Kharagpur.
+A large bunch of my personal traits belong to that ecosystem.

 _Contact me_